 Another investigation published in 2018 by the Cochrane Library, an international center that reviews medical research, looked at the results of 15 trials that included 3,663 women and compared water births with “land” births.
 It concluded that water immersion during the first stage of labor “probably results in fewer women having an epidural, but probably makes little or no difference to the number of women who have a normal vaginal birth, instrumental birth, caesarean section or a serious perineal tear.”

 The review also found “no evidence that laboring in water increases the risk of an adverse outcome for women or their newborns.”

-Water births usually are considered suitable for women with low risk pregnancies.
+Immersion in warm water during labor relaxes muscles, reportedly leading to less painful uterine contractions and shorter labor.
+Water births are considered suitable for women with low risk pregnancies.
 If you’re considering a water birth at home, I urge you to work with a midwife or practitioner with experience in this mode of labor and delivery.
-You also should become familiar with the safety considerations listed by England’s Royal College of Obstetricians and Gynecologists including temperature control of the water, the cleanliness of the tub, and a plan to deal with unexpected complications.
+You also should become familiar with safety considerations especially regarding temperature control of the water and cleanliness of the tub.
+And you must have a plan to deal with unexpected complications.

 Andrew Weil, M.D.

 Lisa Kane Lowe et al, “A retrospective comparison of waterbirth outcomes in two United States hospital settings,” Birth, December 9, 2019, doi.org/10.1111/birt.12473